Georgia vs. Florida College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Georgia has combined with its opponents to put up more than 51 points in three of seven games this season.
+- Georgia has combined with its opponents to score more than 51 points in three of seven games this season.

 - In 57.1% of Florida's games this season (4/7), the teams combined to score more than Saturday's over/under of 51.

-- These two squads combine to surrender 27.7 points per game, 23.3 fewer than this contest's over/under.
+- This contest's over/under is 23.3 points greater than the 27.7 these two squads combine to allow per game this season.

-- Bulldogs games have an average total of 48 points this season, three fewer than Saturday's over/under.
+- The average total in Bulldogs games this season is 48, three points fewer than Saturday's over/under of 51 .

-- The 51-point total for this game is 7.9 points below the 58.9 points per game average total in Gators games this season.
+- The 58.9 PPG average total in Gators games this season is 7.9 points more than this game's over/under.

 Georgia Stats and Trends

-- In Georgia's seven games this season, it has five wins against the spread.

-- So far this season, the Bulldogs have been installed as favorites by a 14-point margin or more six times and are 4-2 ATS in those matchups.
+- The Bulldogs have an against the spread record of 4-2 in their six games as a favorite of 14 points or more so far this season.

-- Georgia's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Georgia's games this year have gone over the point total three times in seven opportunities (42.9%).

-- Georgia is 4-2 against the spread and 6-0 overall in games when it scores more than 21.1 points.
+- When Georgia scores more than 21.1 points, it is 4-2 against the spread and 6-0 overall.

-- Georgia is 4-2 against the spread and 6-0 overall when the team amasses over 335.4 yards.
+- In games that Georgia churns out more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.

-- The Bulldogs have turned the ball over seven times this season, one more turnover than the Gators have forced (6).
+- This year, the Bulldogs have turned the ball over seven times, one more than the Gators' takeaways (6).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook .